cis498-g4/GuestBook/README.md

 # GuestBook
-Guest book and feedback system for events
+Guest book and feedback system for events.

 # Project Structure